Sirui-Xu/InterDiff/interdiff/README.md

 > [!IMPORTANT]
 > Users may have different sampled point clouds when generating contact labels, which may affect our provided pretrained model.
+> We provide our processed BEHAVE data on [this link](https://drive.google.com/file/d/1txDAK9YmLT13hGMlNAwHAP--wiN-kMQr/view?usp=sharing).
+You may consider trying our pretrained model with these data.

 #### Preparing data from the skeleton-based dataset